Itzelhgz/BIPM-2025-/README.md

 This report contains important information about our classes in WiSe2025

-# Introducing myself : Itzel Hernandez
+# Introducing myself : Itzel Hernández

 ## Where am I from?